Oriented Category Theory: Oriented categories

-\begin{remark} An oriented, antioriented, or bioriented category is {\em presentable} if the respective left, right, or bienriched category is presentable in the sense of enriched $\infty$-category theory, which is likewise a presentable category endowed with a closed left action, closed right action, or closed biaction of the enriching monoidal category or categories, respectively. \end{remark} \begin{notation} We streamline the notation for morphism objects in Gray-enriched categories as follows: \begin{enumerate}[\normalfont(1)] \item Let $\mC,\mD \in \boxtimes\Cat$.
-Let be the category of antioriented functors $\mC \to \mD.$
+\begin{remark} An oriented, antioriented, or bioriented category is {\em presentable} if the respective left, right, or bienriched category is presentable in the sense of enriched $\infty$-category theory, which is likewise a presentable category endowed with a closed left action, closed right action, or closed biaction of the enriching monoidal category or categories, respectively. \end{remark}